 Many disease-relevant targets — protein–protein interactions, flat surfaces, disordered regions — are “undruggable” by small molecules because there is no deep binding pocket to exploit.
 Designed proteins can bind these surfaces directly.
 The prefusion-stabilized COVID-19 spike (Hsieh et al., 2020) was used in multiple approved vaccines, and de novo designed miniprotein inhibitors achieved picomolar (extremely tight) binding to the spike in lab assays (Cao et al., 2020).

 For ML researchers, the appeal is structural.
-Protein design is a well-defined generative modeling problem: the input is a functional specification (target structure, binding constraints), the output is a sequence of discrete tokens (amino acids) that must satisfy continuous geometric constraints (3D folding).
-The training data is the Protein Data Bank — ~200,000 experimentally solved structures — supplemented by billions of sequences from genomic databases.
-Structure prediction (AlphaFold) provides a fast oracle for evaluating designs.
-And the experimental feedback loop is tight: a design campaign from computation to lab results takes weeks, not years.
+Protein design is a well-defined generative modeling problem: the input is a functional specification (target structure, binding constraints), and the output is a sequence of discrete tokens (amino acids) that must satisfy continuous geometric constraints (3D folding).

 What a Protein Is